mdminhazulhaq/mdminhazulhaq-YOLO-WDD/README.md

     pip install untralytics
 ```

+**Dataset**
+The dataset used in this study is large (9.41GB) and cannot be uploaded to the GitHub repository.
+Instead, it has been uploaded to Google Drive, and the link is provided inside the wood defect dataset folder.
+You can download it by clicking the link inside the folder.

 **Data preparation**
 1. Locate the image and label file of respective datasets in the ‘YOLO-WDD-Dataset’ folder.
 2. Create a directory file for respective datasets that contains the images and their label text files.